SpinStabilized/tidbyt-hubblelive/README.md

 # Hubble Live Applet for Tidbyt

+# IMPORTANT

+This app has been retired and will soon no longer be available on the Tidbyt.
+The API is no longer available so the app can't display information.
+Leaving this repo here for archival purposes.

 ## Description
 Presents the current observation status of the Hubble Space Telescope as provided by the [Space Telescope Science Institute][stsci] website, [Space Telescope Live][space-telescope-live].